Sicarius154/ScaleEye/README.md

 3. Run `git submodule update`
 4. CD into the Watcher submodule
 5. Modify `src/main/resources/application.conf` to ensure the metric connection details match that of your application
+6. Now Modify the targets files, also found in the reources subdirectory of Watcher to contain targets in your application
-6. In the root of Watcher, run `sbt assembly`
+7. In the root of Watcher, run `sbt assembly`
-7. Copy the JAR file from the target directory of Watcher to the root of ScaleEye and replace the current Watcher JAR with the newly generated one
+8. Copy the JAR file from the target directory of Watcher to the root of ScaleEye and replace the current Watcher JAR with the newly generated one
-8. Repeat the same for ScalingEngine, instead modifying the connection details for Kubernetes in the config file
+9. Repeat the same for ScalingEngine, instead modifying the service definitions to match services in your deployed app
+10. Ensure you also modify the docker-compose definition file to change the `SKUBER_URL` environment variable to point at your Kubernetes instance

 Deplpoyment is made very simple thanks to the usage of Docker compose which will deoloy both components as well as the Kafka instance needed in order to have the two components communicate.